chrisnajman/sticky-nav-page-anchor-links/README.md

 ## Related

 - [Fixed Header Anchor Navigation](https://github.com/chrisnajman/fixed-header-anchor-navigation).
 An earlier version.
 I consider the current version using `position: sticky` instead of `position: fixed` to be superior.
+The earlier version also lacks menu link and section header highlighting.

 ## Sources